vyadh/teamcity-deployment-dashboard/README.md

 would be more fully supported, but the plugin only gets the last build for any build configuration for efficiency reasons as we cannot query the entire build history to find deployments for each environment.
 It may be we can use a slower approach via configuration for those that need it.

+**Scenario 3**

+Some environment consist of multiple deployment locations, such as deploying to different cloud regions.
+One way of visualising such multi-region deployments is to define a new composite parameter that combines environment and region.
+For example, DEV and PRD in region EUR and USA could be done by defining a parameter with a value like `%environment%-%region%`.
+Once the plugin has been configured to use this new parameter as the environment key, the environment list of deploys to show would be `DEV-EUR,DEV-USA,DEV-EUR,PRD-USA`.

 Scaling to Multiple Teams with the Project Hierarchy